Skip to main content

 scalar.dl.client.server.host=localhost

-# An ID of a certificate holder.
-It must be configured for each private key and unique in the system.
+# An ID for the certificate holder.
+This must be configured for each private key and must be unique in the system.

 scalar.dl.client.cert_holder_id=foo

-# A private key file path to use.
+# A path to the private key file.

 Register the certificate